• Skip to primary navigation

 How to Store Chicken Pot Pie Casserole

-• Leftover Chicken Pot Pie Casserole can be stored in the baking dish that you made it in.
-Simply cover it tightly with plastic wrap and store in the refrigerator for up to 4 days.
+• Leftover Chicken Pot Pie Casserole can be stored in an airtight container or in the baking dish that you made it in.

 How to Reheat

-• To reheat your casserole, if you stored it in the original baking dish, simply reheat it in the oven at 350°F for 5-15 minutes or until it’s warmed thoroughly.
+• To reheat your chicken casserole, if you stored it in the original baking dish, simply reheat it in the oven at 350°F for 5-15 minutes or until it’s warmed thoroughly.

 • If you stored it in a container, I recommend reheating it on a microwave safe plate until warmed.